Tool List

 ### 🚀 Performance Optimization

-- ✅ **Batch Upload** - Supports batch operations and automatic retries
+- ✅ **Batch Upload** - Support batch operations and automatic retries

-- ✅ **Intelligent Splitting** - Large files are automatically split into multiple chunks
+- ✅ **Intelligent Segmentation** - Large files automatically segmented into multiple blocks

-- ✅ **Caching Mechanism** - SHA-256 hashing avoids duplicate uploads
+- ✅ **Cache Mechanism** - SHA-256 hash avoids duplicate uploads

 </td>